wp-plugins/sabines-zoom-gallery/readme.txt

 == Description ==

+WHY IS THIS NEW TEXT NOT SHOWING UP ON wordpress.org???

 Have a nice inner zoom on your gallery images.
 It shows only the images, no clickable thumbs, and shows an inner zoom onmouseover.

 This is my first plugin, originally build for a customer who couldn't find a gallery plugin that fitted his needs exactly: